Celiac Disease and Type 1 Diabetes: What’s the Connection?

 Celiac disease is treated with food avoidance.
 Once diagnosed, individuals follow a gluten-free diet for life, because even small amounts of gluten (such as crumbs in a toaster) can damage the lining in your intestines and trigger symptoms.

 “With this autoimmune condition, food is medicine.
 If left untreated, symptoms are likely to continue.
 A person can have poor absorption of nutrients – which can lead to vitamin and mineral deficiencies – and health problems such as anemia and osteoporosis.
 And ongoing damage to the gut can happen even with mild symptoms,” explained Greenspan.

 What is gluten?

 Gluten helps foods to stick together and hold their shape.
-It’s found in obvious places such as breads, baked goods, cereals, and pastas.
-It’s also found in some harder to identify items such as lip balms, hair products, and medications.
+It’s found in obvious places such as bread, baked goods, cereals, and pasta.
+It’s also found in some harder-to-identify items such as lip balms, hair products, and medications.